Code-Institute-Submissions/https-github.com-MSierag-spincycle/README.md

 ### Testing User Stories from User Experience (UX) Section

 -   #### Owner Goals
-    1. As an owner, I want to keep out unregistered visitors to the site.
+    1. As an owner, I want to allow unregistered visitors to shop.
-        1. The Welcome page has only two buttons which allow a visitor to either register or login.
-There is no navigation bar to ensure there is no other way to enter the site than through these two buttons.
+        1. The website allows all users (registered or unregistered) to view items, select them for purchase and complete a purchase without the need to create a profile or login.
+    2. As an owner, I want to encourage unregistered visitors to register
+        1. Although all users are allowed to complete the purchase process without the requirement of registration, the navigation bar at the top includes a button labelled 'My Account' as gently encouragement to register.
+        2. During the checkout process, customers are gently encouraged to create an account or login in the checkout form.
+    3. As an owner, I want to restrict CRUD functionality on the site
+        1. The ability to make changes to the product inventory is linked to the Product Management section.
+This section is only available to the admin superuser to ensure no unauthorised changes can be made.

 -   #### Visiting User Goals